emelocoton189/uxd-research-repo/reflections/Coursera_EDHC_Strategic_Foresight_course.md

 * Practical takeaway: track these as leading indicators for all paths.
     * Back to school
         * Number of programs researched and narrowed down to a shortlist
-        * Acceptance rates for your target schools or programs
+        * Acceptance rates for target schools or programs
         * Financial aid or scholarship opportunities identified
         * Number of admissions advisors or alumni you’ve spoken with
         * Skill gaps closing through pre-study (online courses, workshops)
-        * Clarity of career outcomes tied to your chosen program
+        * Clarity of career outcomes tied to chosen program
     * Moving abroad
         * Countries shortlisted based on stability, cost, and work visa options
         * Number of professional and personal contacts in target country
         * Progress in securing necessary documents (passport, visa, certifications)
-        * Cost of living budget vs. your current income savings ratio
+        * Cost of living budget vs. current income savings ratio
         * Job or freelance opportunities identified in the target country
         * Comfort level with local language and culture
         * Variation in and quality of schools/childcare in the target country